aiidateam/aiida-tutorials/docs/sections/running_processes/errors.md

 ```

-Your calculation should end up in a finished state, but with some error: this was expected in this case, since we used an invalid key in the input parameters.
+Your calculation should end up in a `Finished` state, but in this case the _exit code_ of the calculation, found after the `Finished` state, is `[305]` instead of zero (`[0]`).
-You will see this represented by a non-zero error code in brackets near the "Finished" status of the Process State.
+This indicates that the process did not complete successfully, which was expected since we used an invalid key in the input parameters.

 :::{note}